BackThe Ashover Book

 5-8Partners turn once around, both hands, and finish proper, having progressed (r.s.).

 If you can't see that this is a complete fabrication after the first 8 bars, you're wasting your time reading these notes!
 Presumably they would justify interpreting “Half right and left” as “Partners side” by saying that in Cecil Sharp siding you move out to the right, turn and move out to the left — but did they really think that was what it meant?
-On the other hand they had no tradition of interpreting dances from the original manuscripts — in those days Sharp's word was law and you danced his interpretations and no-one else's.
+But then they had no tradition of interpreting dances from the original manuscripts — in those days Sharp's word was law and you danced his interpretations and no-one else's.

 “Lead thro the Top and cast off” seems straightforward — it's addressed to the ones who are now in second place — but it's immediately followed by “Set 3 at top and bottom”.
 So after casting back to second place they need to move out to their own right — man down, lady up — to finish in the middle of lines across.
 For preference I would keep turning to my right rather than backing into the lines, but it depends whether you're late or not!